gnodipac886/MatebookXPro-hackintosh/README.md

 > You can copy over any WiFi dongle drivers or tools you may need onto your USB for post installation
 5. Boot from USB and select `"Boot macOS install from OS X Base System"`
 6. System will reboot choose option `"Boot macOS from <your_drive_name>"`

-Just follow through the steps and you should be good to go.

 ## Post Installation